ricorx7/pencheck/PenCheck/README.md

 Create a basic CRUD application that behaves as described below.
 Write the application in a manner that you would in your daily work.

-The files can be open in VisualStudio
+The files can be open in VisualStudio Community 2019

 # Start Debugging